-- · After power ON or inverter reset, output signal (Y79 signal) is output in pulses every time accumulated output power of the inverter exceeds Pr.799 Pulse increment setting for output power. - The inverter continues to count the output power at activation of retry function or at an automatic restart after instantaneous power failure (power failure that is too short to cause an inverter reset).
-It does not clear the output power. - · If power failure occurs, output power is counted from 0kWh again. - · Assign pulse output of output power (Y79: setting value 79 (positive logic), 179 (negative logic)) to any of Pr.190 to Pr.196 (Output terminal function selection).
+- · After power ON or inverter reset, output signal (Y79 signal) is output in pulses every time accumulated output power of the inverter exceeds Pr.799 Pulse increment setting for output power. - The inverter continues to count the output power at retry function or when automatic restart after instantaneous power failure function works without power OFF of output power (power failure that is too short to cause an inverter reset), and it does not reset the count. - · If power failure occurs, output power is counted from 0kWh again. - Assign pulse output of output power (Y79: setting value 79 (positive logic), 179 (negative logic)) to any of Pr.190 to Pr.196 (Output terminal function selection).